TV Tropes Needs Your Help

 - Determinator: To a degree.
 Continues to fight despite his injured shoulder, as noticed by Shiro Shinobi.

 - Die or Fly: As he, Mako, Asami, and Tenzin were trying to escape from the Northern Air Temple, they were all trapped in a tunnel while molten lava was closing in on them.
-Bolin then picks up lavabending at the last second and saves their lives.
+Bolin then figures out lavabending at the last second and saves their lives.

 - Dishing Out Dirt: He's an earthbender.

-- Distressed Dude: Kidnapped by Equalists in "The Revelation".
+- Distressed Dude: He was kidnapped by Equalists in "The Revelation".

 - Dogged Nice Guy: